HarishMurugancoolz/assignment/README.md

 ## Method

-The code doesn't work according to the intention.
-Make it succeed.
+The code does the work according to the intention.

-Don't forget to update this file after fixing the code.